martanne/vis/README.md

 replace my current editor of choice: vim.

 This should be accomplished by a reasonable amount of clean (your mileage may vary), modern and legacy free C code.
-Certainly not an old, 500'000 lines[1] long, #ifdef cluttered mess which tries to run on all broken systems ever envisioned by mankind.
+Certainly not an old, [500'000 lines long](https://www.openhub.net/p/vim), #ifdef cluttered mess which tries to run on all broken systems ever envisioned by mankind.

 Admittedly vim has a lot of functionally, most of which I don't use.
 I